Facing a Job Offer Dilemma: What If Your Employer Won't Accept Your Resignation?

 atul_yadav80

-If employee not willing to serve full notice period and just absconding.
-In that what company can do legally ?
+If an employee is not willing to serve the full notice period and instead absconds, what legal actions can the company take?

 Regards,